Description and Biology

 Leafcutter bees visit numerous flowers for pollen and nectar.
 For nest building, they seem to prefer plants with petals and leaves that are not thick or stiff.

 Many parasitoids attack the nests of leafcutting bees, including flies, wasps, and beetles.
 Coelioxys, a genus within the leafcutting bee family, is a group of kleptoparasites (they lay their eggs in the nests of other leafcutter bees and their young kill the leafcutter grub and then eat all of the stored pollen).
 Acrobat ants have been known to attack leafcutter bee nests.
 Leafcutter bees are superior pollinators of some difficult-to-pollinate crops such as apples and legumes, especially alfalfa.
 Leafcutter bees are solitary and have no nest guarding instinct.
 They rarely sting people other than entomologists who handle them carelessly.
-No pesticide recommendations need be given.
+No pesticide recommendations are needed.

 - Common name: leafcutting bees, scientific name: Megachilidae (Insecta: Hymenoptera: Megachilidae: Megachilinae).
 Serrano, D. 2014 (revised).
 Featured Creatures, Entomology & Nematology, FDACS/DPI, EDIS.
 Publication Number: EENY-342.